inglesp/django-amber/README.md

 Once the server is terminated (via Control+C), it runs the `dumppages` command to dump the contents of the application's database to the filesystem.

-This allows you to change the contents of the serialized files by running the application, perhaps via the admin.
+This allows you to change the contents of the serialized files by interacting with the running application, perhaps via the admin.

-#### loadpages
+#### `loadpages`

 You probably won't need need to invoke this command directly.